ITCA TEC offers technical assistance for vaccine awareness and promotion efforts for Arizona, Nevada, and Utah member Tribes.

 Vaccine Promotion Toolkit

-The purpose of the Vaccine Promotion Toolkit is to provide information about vaccinations for vaccine-preventable diseases.
+The ITCA TEC has created this Vaccine Promotion Toolkit to provide information about vaccinations for vaccine-preventable diseases.
 The intent of the information is to raise awareness and provide messaging to help promote community health.
 We encourage you to help spread accurate vaccination information by using the provided resources within this toolkit.
 All items can be tailored with Tribal content to use as posters, flyers, and social media posts.

 In this toolkit: